Glocktober/setmycfdns/README.md

 ### Limitations
 `setmycfdns` will update ***existing*** DNS records - the records must ***already exist*** in your CloudFlare zone.

-`setmycfdns` doesn't create or remove records.
+`setmycfdns` doesn't create or remove records (well... look at the undocumented options --create-record and --delete-record)

 This is by design to prevent things from going wrong.